JThh/long_hallucinations/README.md

 * `$DATASET` is one of `[trivia_qa, squad, med_qa, bioasq, record, nq, svamp],
 * and `$EXTRA_CFG` is empty for short-phrase generation and for sentence-length generation, `EXTRA_CFG=--num_few_shot=0 --model_max_new_tokens=100 --brief_prompt=chat --metric=llm_gpt-4 --entailment_model=gpt-3.5 --no-compute_accuracy_at_all_temps`.

+The results for any run can be obtained by passing their `wandb_id` to an evaluation notebook identical to the demonstration in `notebooks/example_evaluation.ipynb`.